PrivateFly Private Jet Charter Safety

-We are an ARGUS Certified Broker – and were only the second in Europe to achieve this accreditation, which indicates the highest levels of industry safety and best practice.
+As part of Directional Aviation, one of the world's largest business aviation groups, PrivateFly takes an industry-leading approach to private jet charter safety.
+We are also both an ARGUS Certified Broker (and were only the second in Europe to achieve this accreditation) and a Wyvern Broker - industry accreditations which indicate the highest levels of safety and best practice.

 In order to operate private jet charter flights, aircraft operators have to complete a thorough process, by law, to satisfy the relevant country's national aviation authority that they are competent to undertake safe commercial operation of aircraft.